Financial Assistance Overview

 Federal Pell Grant

-Awarded to students for help in paying tuition and education-related costs.
-Eligibility for this need-based grant is based on the results of the FAFSA.
+Eligibility for this need-based grant for tuition and educational-related expenses is based on the results of the FAFSA.
 Grant amount varies.
-Maximum award in 2018-19: $5,920.
+Maximum award in 2021-22: $6,495.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-Awarded to students for help in paying tuition and mandatory fees.
-Eligibility for this need-based grant is based on the results of the FAFSA.
+Eligibility for this need-based grant for tuition and mandatory fees is based on the results of the FAFSA.
 Awards range from $100 to $1,400 per academic year.
-This program has limited funding, so it is strongly recommended that students apply early.
+Limited funding, file FAFSA early.

 FSAG Grant (Florida Regional Center Only)

 The Federal Student Assistance Grant (FSAG) Program is a need-based grant program available to degree-seeking, resident, undergraduate students who demonstrate substantial financial need and are enrolled in participating post-secondary institutions.
-(Based on availability of funds at Trinity, first come first serve basis).
+Limited funding, first come first serve basis.

 Student Loan Assistance